A scenic view of the Peter Russell Rock Garden entrance.

 Three new rocks were installed in his name that same year.
 Russell came to the University of Waterloo in 1967 to work as a lab technician and later took on the role of curator at the Earth Sciences Museum.
 He retired in 1996, but continued as curator until 2012, when he became curator emeritus.

-Since it opened with the original 23 rocks in 1987, the Peter Russel Rock Garden has become the resting place for more than 80 specimens, and the collection continues to grow.
+Since it opened with the original 23 rocks in 1987, the Peter Russel Rock Garden has become a new home for more than 80 specimens, and the collection continues to grow.
 It’s enjoyed by elementary and high school students and other community groups interested in learning more about geology in Ontario.
-The garden rocks are also used as learning tools in first-year earth science courses and laboratories.
+The garden rocks are also used as learning tools in Earth and Environmental Science courses and laboratories.

 Visit the garden and enjoy the relaxing atmosphere or share your lunch break with the resident squirrels.
 It’s a peaceful place to appreciate the outdoors amidst the hustle and bustle of the work or school day.